 Raw Chocolate Brownies:

 Raw chocolate brownies are a great recipe from my friend Megan Kelly.
-She has an incredible blog and is a Licensed Esthetician specializing in holistic nutrition, woman’s hormones, and spiritual health.
+She has an incredible site Renewing All Things – Biblically Based Health, Nutrition and Lifestyle specializing in neurobiology, healing, and mental health.
 You will LOVE these brownies!!

 Raw Chocolate Brownies

 Yield 12 brownies

 - 2 ½ cups of dates – pitted

 - Handful of shredded coconut flakes, for topping

 - 1 tsp of Honest Chocolate syrup (optional)

 - 1 tbsp of almond butter (optional)

 Step #1: Place walnuts in food processor and blend on high until the nuts are finely ground.

 Step #2: Add the cacao and pulse to combine.